matteoramazzotti/CircoTax/README.md

 # CircoTax
-An R function for that exploits the radial capabilities of ggplot2 for the representation of differential abundance analyses on microbiota data.
+CircoTax is an R function for that exploits the radial capabilities of ggplot2 for the representation of differential abundance analyses on microbiota data.
 The plot can be obtained both using a data frame (see CircoTax_input_example.txt) or receiving data directly from the two R funtions
 - CircoTax_DESeq2.R
 - CircoTax_ALDEx2.R